 - The potatoes take longer to cook, so start cooking them first.
 Red potatoes are best because they do not get too mushy.

 - Shrimp will cook SUPER fast!
 Use the biggest shrimp you can find; such as colossal shrimp or jumbo shrimp.
+You can use shell-on shrimp or you can buy it deshelled and cleaned.

 Video of the best seafood boil recipe:

-Can I use frozen seafood for the crab boil?
+Can I use frozen seafood?

-How long to boil seafood:
+How long do I boil seafood?

 Keep in mind the various type of seafood you will be adding to your low country boil.
 They will all cook at different speeds.